"""This module implements differential operators on Cartesian grids.

 def laplace(arr: np.ndarray, out: np.ndarray) -> None:

-"""apply Laplace operator to array `arr`"""
+"""Apply Laplace operator to array `arr`"""

 assert arr.shape == grid._shape_full